Kuikuro: Religion

 The Kuikuro’s religion is a mixture of Shamanist and healing beliefs.
 Their beliefs are based on traditional narratives that explain how and why things exist.
-They Believe that Giti (Sun) and Alukuma (Moon) created the world, but they also believe in the ancestors of the sun and moon and how they were created.
+They believe that Giti (Sun) and Alukuma (Moon) created the world, but they also believe in the ancestors of the sun and moon and how they were created.
 They also believe in Itseke, beings that live in the waters and in the forest that bring illness and death.

-The Kuikuros follow Shamans, who serve as religious leaders and healers.
-The Shamans can also connect with the Itseke, while ordinary people can not.
+The Kuikuro follow shamans, who serve as religious leaders and healers.
+The shamans can also connect with the Itseke, while ordinary people can not.
 The shamans go through many rituals and initiations to become shamans, and must be in a state of seclusion during these initiations.
 They can then diagnose diseases and causes of natural disasters and theft in the village.